 - Change the main website layout to make it more cheerful and festive

 Homegrown independent businesses like Mood Art by Kalyani are also indulging in winter-themed products.
-Their online store sells Christmas themed handmade candles and also has visuals that are Christmas themed.
+Their online store sells Christmas-themed handmade candles is also similarly themed.

 5. Invest in promotional ideas:

 Everyone likes promotions.
-Customers like it when they get a chance for discounted products or a free product.
+Customers like it when they get a chance for discounted products or free products.
 Even if they do not get something every time, small efforts like contests and polls can help increase customer engagement and brand recall value.